 Bogged down by too many winter tips?
 We have trimmed it down to the most essential five elements to help you master winter like a true Manitoban:

 Driving slowly and having the proper tools and accessories are the components of safe winter driving.
-The first snow fall is usually the signal that it’s time to start your day earlier and reduce your driving speed.
-Commuters should also have an early start since buses will move slower as well.
+Expecting the first snowfall is usually the signal that it’s time to start your day earlier and reduce your speed.
+Commuters should also have an early start since buses will go slower.

 - Gas up more often in winter.
 Keep it at least half-full, never below a quarter of your tank.
 Low fuel can get you stranded in the cold.